ajcwebdev/ryan-gpt/done/2022/2022-08-19-exploring-11ty-with-zach-leatherman-part-02.md

 coverImage: "https://i.ytimg.com/vi/iuwqOkH6jKY/sddefault.jpg?v=62fd39f4"
 ---

+## Episode Description

+An insightful conversation about Eleventy, JavaScript-driven static site generation, and modern web development practices, highlighting core concepts, performance considerations, and community engagement.

+## Episode Summary

+This discussion begins by introducing Eleventy and establishing its place in the static site generation ecosystem, offering historical context on how it emerged from previous solutions like Jekyll.
+The conversation then moves into how Eleventy approaches templating, data handling, and folder structures, emphasizing the flexibility of JavaScript while highlighting trade-offs with bundlers and other tools.
+Throughout, performance is a recurring theme: participants compare build speeds, examine methods for optimizing code, and evaluate dynamic vs. static rendering trade-offs.
+They also reflect on the broader community, addressing topics such as open-source collaboration, project governance, and the evolving ecosystem of frameworks and runtimes.
+Interspersed are tangential explorations of streaming, edge computing, and pragmatic strategies for managing complex deployments.
+By the conclusion, listeners gain both a foundational understanding of Eleventy’s philosophy and valuable insights into the broader challenges of modern web development.

+## Chapters

 ### 2:12:00 - Overcoming Build Step Barriers

 When asked about typical hurdles, Zach explains that novices sometimes balk at Eleventy’s build process, having never used a static generator.
 The idea of collecting data files, running a compile, and deploying the output can feel foreign compared to traditional server-rendered or single-page app models.